Royal Irish Regiment of Foot Guards: French service

 Between 1766 and 1770 the regiment’s colonel was the 9th Earl of Roscommon; its last colonel was Antoine Walsh, also known as the Comte de Walsh-Serrant.
-In 1791, following the French Revolution, it was merged into the 92nd Regiment of the French Army.
-The latter, today the :fr:92e_régiment_d'infanterie_(France) based in Clermont-Ferrand, is considered the last French regiment to descend directly from the regiments of the Irish Brigade.
+In 1791, following the French Revolution, it was merged into the 92nd Infantry Regiment of the French Army.
+The latter, today, the 92nd is based in Clermont-Ferrand, is considered the last French regiment to descend directly from the regiments of the Irish Brigade.

 American Revolutionary War

 A detachment from Régiment de Walsh-Serrant served as marines aboard John Paul Jones ship Bonhomme Richard.
 When John Adams arrived to Lorient as American Commissioner in 1779, he was given a dinner by Jones and after the dinner he reviewed the ship's marines from the Walsh Regiment.
 Drafts from the regiment participated in the Siege of Savannah in 1779.

 Uniform and colours

 Throughout most of its existence, even in French service, the regiment was issued with red coats with blue facings.
 Its colours, a Saint George's Cross with a central crown surmounted with a crowned lion, reflected its original status as a Guards regiment of the King of England.